Stop the Execution of Richard Moore in South Carolina

 In collaboration with

-Richard Moore is on death row in South Carolina on April 29 for the 1999 murder of James Mahoney while robbing a convenience store.
+Richard Moore is scheduled to be executed in South Carolina on November 1, 2024 for the 1999 murder of James Mahoney while robbing a convenience store.

-Moore, who is now 57 years old, has been on South Carolina’s death row for 21 years.
-SC Supreme Court Justice Kaye Hearn filed a dissent in Richard’s case arguing that he is clearly not the “worst of the worst”.
+Richard Moore, who is now 59 years old, has been on South Carolina’s death row for 23 years.
+SC Supreme Court Justice Kaye Hearn filed a dissent in Richard’s case arguing that he is clearly not the “worst of the worst.”
 Other Justices argued that he is eligible for a death sentence because the murder was aggravated during what became an armed robbery.

 Moore entered a convenience store in 1999 unarmed and intending to rob the place, but a fight soon broke out between him and the clerk, who had a gun, that resulted in James Mahoney being fatally shot.